J. Jayalalithaa: In popular culture

 In August 2018, producer Vishnu Vardhan Induri of Vibri Media announced that he was working on a biopic of Jayalalithaa, and that A. L. Vijay would direct the project.
 The team announced that pre-production work and research was ongoing and that the film would focus on the personal life of the politician, showing her vulnerable side.
-Actresses including Nayanthara and Vidya Balan were initially approached by Vijay to star in the lead role, while Sai Pallavi was considered for the supporting role of V. K. Sasikala.
+Actress Vidya Balan was initially approached by Vijay to star in the lead role, while Sai Pallavi was considered for the supporting role of V. K. Sasikala.
 Titled Thalaivii (2021), the film began its shoot after a long pre-production phase in November 2019 with Kangana Ranaut signed to play the lead role.
 The Movie Thalaivii was released on 10 September 2021.
 Within a day of Induri's announcement of making a film, director Priyadarshini announced that she had also been working for four months on the pre-production of a biopic, which would be launched in September 2018.
 Priyadarshini suggested that she had four scripts ready, with each focusing on different aspects of Jayalalithaa's life, and that the narration would be balanced by showing both her positive and negative sides.
 Titled The Iron Lady, Nithya Menen was signed on to play the lead role, while Aishwarya Rajesh and Varalaxmi Sarathkumar were in talks for a supporting role for the character of Sasikala.

-On 14 December 2019, Another biopic named Queen has been released as a web-series by Gautham Vasudev Menon became the fourth such announcement of a related project in August 2018.
+On 14 December 2019, another biopic named Queen was released as a web series by Gautham Vasudev Menon.
+It became the fourth such announcement of a related project in August 2018.
 Production on the series progressed quietly throughout late 2018, with Ramya Krishnan selected to play Jayalalithaa, and Indrajith and Vamsi Krishna portraying M. G. Ramchandran and Sobhan Babu respectively.
-In October 2018, Sasikala's nephew Jeyanandh Dhivakaran announced a further biopic on Jayalalithaa, which would focus more on her relationship with Sasikala and M. Natarajan.
+In October 2018, Sasikala's nephew Jeyanandh Dhivakaran announced a biopic on Jayalalithaa, which would focus more on her relationship with Sasikala and M. Natarajan.
 Director Linguswamy was signed on to the project, and began pre-production work by meeting close aides and politicians of Jayalalithaa.
 In April 2019, director Jegadeswara Reddy announced that he was set to make a film titled Sasilalithaa, which would showcase the relationship between Jayalalithaa and Sasikala.
-A first look poster was launched, with Reddy announcing that he would enter talks with Kajol and Amala Paul to play the lead roles.
+A first look poster was launched, with Reddy announcing that he would enter into talks with Kajol and Amala Paul to play the lead roles.

+In Ponniyin Selvan: I, director Mani Ratnam reportedly drew inspiration from Jayalalithaa for his depiction of the character Kundavai, portrayed by Trisha.

-Jayalalithaa also appeared in an episode of Rendezvous with Simi Garewal, an informal chat-show hosted by Indian actress Simi Garewal, where she talked about her personal life and acting/political career.
+Jayalalithaa appeared in an episode of Rendezvous with Simi Garewal, an informal chat show hosted by Indian actress Simi Garewal, where she talked about her personal life and acting/political career.